marmelab/react-admin/docs/CreateEdit.md

 }
 ```

-**Tip**: If you want to have different failure side effects based on the button clicked by the user, you can set the `onFailure` prop on the `<SaveButton>` component, too.
+**Tip**: If you want to have different failure side effects based on the button clicked by the user, you can set the `onError` prop on the `<SaveButton>` component, too.

 ### `transform`